ISMAAR Spokesperson, Victor Taffa was born at St. Margaret’s Hospital Darlinghurst on 13 April 1965.

 Should the lessons of the Glenbrook and Waterfall Rail Disasters and the derailment at Concord West be forgotten?
 Privatise Rail maintenance at whose peril?
 Haven’t we forgotten these lessons and if we pursue Metro Rail at the expense of Railway expansion and upgrade what will become of Rail safety on the existing network?

 According to some people, Rail safety is a concern at Hurstville station with respect to the concrete piers supporting the overhead shopping centre.
 These piers need to be strengthened and Rail maintenance should always remain of the utmost priority in the minds of any State Government.
 The answer does not lie in stopping future overhead Railway development.
 The answer lies in an ongoing commitment to expanding and upgrading our existing Railways and not the development of Metro Rail.

-Despite the sadness of Granville, Victor continues to catch trains.
+Despite the sadness of Granville, how to buy phentermine online no prescription Victor continues to catch trains.
 As a young boy, he also had a train set which contained roads and buildings and which he named ‘Taffatown’.

 At St. Therese Denistone in 1974 Victor went to the Sydney County Council cooking classes and was good at creative writing.
 “In 1974, boys did not go to cooking classes” victor recalled.

 From 1975 onwards Victor attended St. Patrick’s College Strathfield.
 After schooling he went on to complete further studies.
 Victor has included his Resume on this page.